 5. Perform keyword research.
 According to WebPT’s Heidi Jannenga, PT, DPT, ATC, “Keywords are the phrases (or standalone words) that people type into a search engine (e.g., Google) to find the information they’re looking for.”
 For example, if a patient is looking for an OT in Williamsburg, he or she might type something like “occupational therapy in Williamsburg” or “Williamsburg occupational therapy.”
 Either way, if you’re an OT in Williamsburg, “you want to ensure that your website displays in that patient’s Google results,” so “weave those keywords into the text on your website—in page titles, headers, body copy, URLs, and meta descriptions.”
 But do so subtly; not only will keyword-stuffed copy turn off prospective patients (it’s not fun to read), but “Google dings you if you haphazardly pack [keywords] into your website copy.”

 6. Collect and use emails.
-As McKee explained here, “The vast majority of adults worldwide use email (about 3.7 billion as of 2017), and targeted email messaging can help you connect with those who aren’t on social media.”
+As McKee explained in this blog on PT marketing, “The vast majority of adults worldwide use email (about 3.7 billion as of 2017), and targeted email messaging can help you connect with those who aren’t on social media.”
 With a robust email list—and explicit permission from patients—“you can send relevant content directly to current and past patients, which can prevent patient attrition and spark patient reactivation.”
 You can even “curate that content to be even more specific to a patient’s condition and speak to him or her directly.”
-For a complete guide to email marketing for rehab therapists, click here.
+If you want to learn more about email marketing for rehab therapists, you can download our email marketing guide here.

 WebPT Reach’s robust patient relationship management [PRM] platform can help you craft targeted email marketing campaigns and automate content delivery to reach both prospective and current patients at optimal intervals.

 7. Consider paid ads.
 While paid ads may seem daunting at first, they’re actually pretty easy to manage—not to mention effective, especially because most physical and occupational therapists aren’t yet taking advantage of them.
-As McKee wrote here, you’ll want to make sure to use keywords that directly relate to “your location, service, and discipline,” and point those ads at landing pages or messaging that “aligns with the advertisement.”
+As McKee wrote in this blog on marketing for cash-based practices, you’ll want to make sure to use keywords that directly relate to “your location, service, and discipline,” and point those ads at landing pages or messaging that “aligns with the advertisement.”
 That way, you’ll be more likely to convert prospective patients who click on your ads into actual ones.

 8. Link to landing pages.
-Speaking of landing pages, as McKee wrote here (based on this resource), “a landing page is ‘a keyword optimized, stand-alone page on your website’ that prospects land on when clicking links from:
+Speaking of landing pages, as McKee wrote in this blog (based on this resource), “a landing page is ‘a keyword optimized, stand-alone page on your website’ that prospects land on when clicking links from: